Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Introduction

-Traditional active learning methods focus primarily on which data to query but often neglect how to label the data.
-That is, traditional methods merely concentrate on data quality while overlooking the labeling process itself.
-Motivated by this limitation, we aim to develop a method that addresses both the challenges of data labeling and quality enhancement by considering various perspectives on labeling data.
-Specifically, traditional modeling methods assume the information for each point is either full or none.
-In other words, we either know the exact label or have no information for a given point.
-Most active learning algorithms only query one question, ``what is the class of the datum?".
-The difference among algorithms lies in their information measurements.
-In a wide range of areas, it is possible to query one innovative question to a batch of data simultaneously.
-This is not the same as batch active learning, where the same question ``what is the class of the datum?" is repeatedly asked for each point in a batch \citep{hoi2006batch,sener2017active,zhdanov2019diverse,ash2019deep}.
-For example, it is possible to select several data and query the question, ``are all of these data from a specific class?" or ``is any of these data from a specific class?".
-The two questions are meaningful in practical fields.
-In epidemiological testing, doctors are required to conduct pathological tests to determine whether the patient is suffering from a disease and to identify the disease.
-By collecting the samples of several patients and querying ``does any of these patients suffer from a specific illness?", experimenters can mix several samples and conduct a single laboratory test, as demonstrated in \cite{hogan2020sample} and \cite{song2022review}.
-If the test result is positive, then the answer to the question is yes; otherwise, it is no. The benefits of querying these innovative questions are threefold.
-(1) The cost of querying these questions may be much less than querying ``what is the class of the datum?".
-In the given example, the question we queried needs only one experiment, while the question ``what is the disease of the patient?" must conduct each experiment sequentially until a medical test yields a positive result or all test results are negative.
-(2) Querying these questions can obtain information for several points in one iteration, though it may be partial information.
-Suppose we inquire ``are all of these points from a specific class?".
-If the answer is yes, we then possess full information about them because their labels are all known.
-Nevertheless, if the answer is no, we only obtain partial information about them.
-(3) These questions can efficiently explore the sample space because a single question can include data from many regions.
+In this work, in addition to identifying the most informative data, we investigate different ways to annotate the data.
+Traditional active learning methods primarily focus on which data to query but often neglect how to label the data.
+Motivated by this limitation, we aim to develop a method that addresses both the challenges of data labeling and quality enhancement by considering various perspectives on labeling process.
+Specifically, traditional active learning algorithms query only one type of question: ``what is the class of this point?'' (referred to as a ``Class'' query) and receive a fully informative answer about the point.
+The differences among algorithms lie in their information measurements.
+In many practical scenarios, it is possible to query innovative questions such as ``are all of these data from a specific class?'' or ``is any of these data from a specific class?'' (referred to as ``All'' and ``Any'' queries, respectively).
+For example, in epidemiological testing, doctors conduct pathological tests to determine whether a patient has a disease and to identify the specific illness.
+By pooling samples from several patients and asking ``does any of these patients suffer from a specific illness?'', experimenters can obtain the result with a single laboratory test \citep{hogan2020sample,song2022review}.

+Extending active learning to incorporate multiple question types involves several challenges.
+First, the new questions may yield partial information.
+It is crucial to effectively leverage this information to improve model fitting.
+Second, with an enriched set of available questions, we must not only select specific realizations but also decide which question to query.
+Third, as previously noted, balancing exploration and exploitation remains a significant challenge.